The-Chaotic-Neutrals/ShareGPT-Formaxxing/README.md

    ```

 3. Select option `1` to set up the environment (creates virtual environment and installs dependencies)
+   - The script will automatically generate `requirements.txt` in the root directory using `pipreqs` if it doesn't exist
+   - It will also install NumPy 2.0.x and PyTorch with CUDA support
+   - If `extra_requirements.txt` exists, it will be installed as well

 4. Select option `3` to start the program